The Early Years Department is structured as follows

 During supported play sessions children choose from a variety of pre-selected activities that;

 - allow them to consolidate and demonstrate knowledge and understanding

 - provide opportunities to apply newly learned skills.

 In addition to supported play sessions students take part in short structured whole class and group lessons, led by the teacher.
 As children grow older, and as their development allows, children enjoy more teacher led sessions, to help them prepare for more formal learning in Year 1.
 For example, students in Foundation 2 have a teacher led lesson in Mathematics and Literacy each day.

 Staff-to-Child Ratios: To guide the learning of EYFS children, KIS ensures that in Reception and Foundation 1 we provide at least one member of staff for every eight children, and in Foundation 2 we provide one member of staff for every twelve children.

-At the beginning of every term Curriculum Meetings are held for the parents of Early Years and Primary children and these provide an excellent opportunity to stay informed about teaching and learning plans and issues for the term ahead.
+At the beginning of every term Curriculum Meetings are held for the parents of Early Years and Primary children and these provide an excellent opportunity to stay informed about teaching and learning plans for the term ahead.

 EARLY YEARS FOUNDATION STAGE ESSENTIAL INFORMATION BOOKLET